-One of the frustrations that I hear most about eating organic and GMO-free is the cost.
+One of the frustrations that I hear most about the recommendation of eating organic and GMO-free is the cost.
 Unfortunately, in our chemical-laden world, it does cost more to eat healthy and be healthy.
-However, it doesn’t have to break the bank if one is willing to take time to research, prepare and be disciplined.
+However, eating organic on a budget doesn’t have to break the bank if one is willing to take time to research, prepare and be disciplined.

-I read studies, almost weekly, about serious endocrine issues as well as disease that are being traced back to the toxicity in our food supply.
+I read studies, almost weekly, about serious endocrine issues as well as diseases that are being traced back to the toxins in our food supply.
 Pesticides and herbicides sprayed on vegetables and fruits are causing a myriad of health concerns.
 And then there are the GMO foods that Big Chem would have us believe is safe.
+Of course we all want to provide healthy and non-toxic food for our families but the bottom line is that eating organic on a budget can make the most positive person become depressed.

 “Why is [organic food] so expensive?
 Because right now, at the federal level, we’ve got an uneven playing field,” explains Robyn O’Brien for Prevention.com.
 “Farmers that choose to grow food, genetically engineered to be saturated in chemicals, receive financial aid called ‘subsidies.’
 They also get marketing support and crop insurance, while farmers growing things organically don’t, making their products more costly to produce.”

-We are definitely involved in a “health war” with the battlefield being the local grocery store.
-This war has been declared on us by multiple entities with very deep pockets, such as Monsanto, Big Pharma, Big Agri and Big Food.
-What’s ridiculous is that these entities are cheered on by their allies at the FDA and our own US Congress — people who are supposed to be the gatekeepers that protect US citizens from harm.
+We are definitely involved in a “health war” with the battlefield being in your local grocery store.
+This war has been declared on us by multiple entities with very deep pockets, such as Monsanto (now Bayer-Monsanto), Big Pharma, Big Agri and Big Food.
+What’s ridiculous is these entities are cheered on by their allies at the FDA and our own US Congress — people who are supposed to be the gatekeepers that protect US citizens from harm.

 42 Tips for Eating Organic on a Budget

 - Research ways to grow your own food.
-Backyard gardens, container gardening, community gardens, etc. all provide ways to grow non-toxic and inexpensive foods.
-Organic and heirloom seeds are not expensive when compared to the harvest that one can grow.
-Yes, it takes work and time, but it is a great way to alleviate stress and also an excellent way to pass down the importance of gardening to children and grandchildren.
+Backyard gardens, container gardening, community gardens, etc. all provide ways to grow non-toxic and inexpensive foods while allowing your family to eat organically on a budget.
+Organic and heirloom seeds are not expensive when compared to the harvest even one garden will yield.
+Yes, it takes work and time, but it is a great way to alleviate stress and also an excellent way to pass down the importance of gardening to your children and grandchildren.

 - Purchase GMO-Free seeds.
 Keep a seed bank in your home.
 Make note of the Top 10 Genetically Modified Vegetables & Fruits: corn, golden rice, soy, cottonseed, canola, tomatoes, potatoes, sugar beets, squash and papaya.